okta/okta-sdk-nodejs/README.md

 ### Manual Retry

-If you wish to manually retry the request, you can do so by reading the `X-Rate-Limit-Reset` header on the response 429 response.
+If you wish to manually retry the request, you can do so by reading the `X-Rate-Limit-Reset` header on the 429 response.
 This will tell you the time at which you can retry.
 Because this is an absolute time value, we recommend calculating the wait time by using the `Date` header on the response, as it is in sync with the API servers, whereas your local clock may not be.
 We also recommend adding 1 second to ensure that you will be retrying after the window has expired (there may be a sub-second relative time skew between the `X-Rate-Limit-Reset` and `Date` headers).

 #### Header parsing example